VincentWei/mgutils/README.md

 # mGUtils

 mGUtils - A MiniGUI component which contains miscellaneous utilities like ColorSelectionDialogBox, FileOpenDialogBox, and so on.

-This is the mainline release of mGUtils for MiniGUI V3.2.x.
+This is the mainline release of mGUtils for MiniGUI V4.0.x or later

 ## Prerequisites

-  * MiniGUI: v3.2.0 or later;
+  * MiniGUI: v4.0.0 or later;

 ## Building